 The Kermadec Islands are a group of small volcanic islands, 800–1,000 kilometres north-east of the North Island.
-The largest, Raoul Island, is 29 square kilometres in area, but all the other islands are small and collectively cover less than 4 square kilometres.
-The islands are strategically important, however, as they define the northern extent of New Zealand’s Exclusive Economic Zone (EEZ) and Extended Continental Shelf (ECS).
+The largest, Raoul Island, is 29 square kilometres in area.
+The other islands are small and collectively cover less than 4 square kilometres.
+The islands are strategically important, as they define the northern extent of New Zealand’s Exclusive Economic Zone (EEZ) and Extended Continental Shelf (ECS).

 The islands are uninhabited, except for Raoul, where a field station is maintained by the Department of Conservation.
 Staff and volunteers collect meteorological and seismic information, control weeds and supervise the marine and nature reserves.